CAE Accredited & Scrapie monitored with SAC - also Negative for CLA

 The first breeding season resulted in some very nice females 4 of which we retained within the herd, they have Canadian/South African bloodlines.

-2012 Engel Kupers from the Netherlands delivered a young 100% Purebred full Red Boer Buck (Red Bull)
+2012 we imported a young 100% Purebred full Red Boer Buck (Red Bull)

-More recently in 2015 we aquired a beautiful traditional Full Blood buck from Nicola Knott called Pirate and we are super happy with the kids he has sired.
+In 2015 we aquired a beautiful traditional Full Blood Boer buck from Nicola Knott called Pirate and we are super happy with the kids he has sired since, passing on his width and bone.

 We can offer traditional coloured and full red coloured kids.